 When you add a slide to a lesson, you also select a template to apply to that slide (in fact, slides can’t exist without templates, so when you add a slide, you add a template.
 For shorthand we often say "add a template" to your lesson, but we mean "add a slide and select a template to apply to that slide").
 Think of each slide as a blank canvas on which you can apply any template, so you can create exactly the lesson you want (without any technical know-how required).
 These templates can make your slide play videos, detail images, simulate sales conversations, ask number questions and more.
 With an ever growing library of templates available to use, you’re never limited as to what you can do in your lesson.

-To make it simple, we’ve broken down these templates into three categories; Content, Interactive and Game templates.
+To make it simple, we’ve broken down these templates into three categories; Knowledge Transfer, Interactive and Game templates.

-Content templates are used for knowledge transfer (teaching via text, image or video).
-Examples of Content templates are the Image template, the Text Progress template, and the YouTube template.
-These templates are often accompanied by Interactive templates, used to educate on new topics via active learning, or to reinforce concepts put forward in Content templates.
+These templates are often accompanied by Interactive templates, used to educate on new topics via active learning, or to reinforce concepts put forward in Knowledge Transfer templates.
 Examples of interactive templates are the Number Picker, Dial and Ratio templates, the Chat template and more.